LOADING ...

 poverty

-You hear them and
+You hear talk--barefoot and

 Pregnant.
 But I barefoot